AudioKit/AudioKit/README.md

 * Develop examples

 BUGS:

-* Memory leak or something is breaking paramArrayFromParams

 * Currently we have to double click when you use the menu to go to another view, for some reason this will properly clear out the CSD file so that the